CPK Insurance

 • The Arkansas Insurance Department regulates insurance purchasing and policy oversight, so quote comparisons should align with state-approved coverage terms and carrier licensing.

-• Chiropractic clinic owners should confirm that professional liability and general liability are included as separate protections rather than assuming one policy covers both.
+• Chiropractic clinic owners should confirm that professional liability and general liability are included as separate protections rather than assuming one policy can help cover both.

 • Coverage choices should be checked for property, business interruption, and equipment breakdown needs if the practice relies on treatment tables, office systems, or other clinic equipment.